RawatShruti/FolderTabs/README.md

 # FolderTabs

-This webpage was created to learn the fundamentals of HTML, CSS, JS and API.
+This webpage was created to learn the fundamentals of HTML, CSS and JS.
 This webpage was developed as external project to learn basics of web development.

 ## Demo